VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Next Thing(s) to Try
 * Normalize the quantities of the standard 8 stocks and see if I encounter spending limits.

+### 2021-07-08:
+#### Performance

+* Total: $167.31
+  * AAPL ($34.53): 16 / 29 => 55.17%
+  * AMD ($33.82): 6 / 20 => 30.0%
+  * BA ($32.80): 16 / 30 => 53.33%
+  * FB (-$3.60): 8 / 25 => 32.0%
+  * MSFT (-$36.93): 15 / 28 => 53.57%
+  * SNAP ($35.95): 3 / 9 => 33.33%
+  * TSLA ($33.79): 10 / 24 => 41.67%
+  * VIAC ($36.95): 19 / 35 => 54.29%

+* Profitable Days in a Row: 4

+#### Stats (as of stable profitable algo [5/28])
+* Win / Loss: 15W 13L
+* Total Return: $201.55

+#### Remarks
+* 8/10 stocks won!
+* Amazing performance again.
+Most profitable day so far.
+* MSFT had a winning record but a 6-loss losing streak to close the day so it ended up losing.
+It also experienced really weird spikes at the end of the day.
+There wasn't much I could do.
+* AMD may have ended up higher, but it faulted out during lunch because of the Quote unavailable error.
+I captured the error message so I should be able to prevent this in the future.
+* FB had many reversals
+* Martingale is still working really well.
+I was concerned that normalizing the quantities would lead to buying power excesses.
+This didn't seem to occur because simultaneous out of control losing streaks seem unlikely.
+Continue to monitor as we continue quantity normalization.
+* At the beginning of the day, I accounted for a 8-loss losing streak for all the normalized quantities.
+Their cost amounted to ~$160,499.20 which accounts for ~2/3 of my 4x margin buying power.
+* This seems like a good constraint for now.
+As funds increase, I can increase the number of securities traded or base quantity multipliers.
+* You can trade more securities, but this comes at the risk of multiple stocks having long losing streaks.

+#### Next Thing(s) to Try
+* Continue trading these stocks with Martingale and normalized quantities